Zvapo/CosmosNote/backend/quartz/content/Factors that make a planet habitable.md

 1. **Liquid Water**: The presence of liquid water is essential for life as we know it.
 It serves as a solvent for biochemical reactions and is crucial for the survival of organisms.

 2. **Stellar Habitable Zone**: A planet must be located within the "habitable zone" of its star, where temperatures allow for liquid water to exist.
 This zone varies depending on the star's size and temperature.
+For more information on the temperature conditions necessary for this, see [[Temperature Range for Habitable Planets]].

 3. **Atmosphere**: A suitable atmosphere is necessary to protect life from harmful radiation, maintain temperature, and provide essential gases like oxygen and carbon dioxide.